Investing

 Investing in gold mining companies

-Opting for gold exchange traded funds (ETFs)
+Opting for gold exchange traded funds on the ASX (ETFs)

 Our recommended approach is the third strategy: investing in gold exchange traded funds, commonly known as ETFs.
 ETFs track the price of gold through ownership of physical gold stored securely in vaults.
 As an ETF investor, you’re essentially buying a piece of that gold.
 This method allows you to reap the benefits of gold ownership without the storage and security hassles.
 ETFs also offer simplified buying and selling processes and the low management fees include insurance and storage costs, providing you with peace of mind.